This post may contain affiliate links.

 The recipe for creating a seed starting plan is pretty simple:

-STEP 2: Determine your Average Date of Last Frost
+Step 2: Determine the Average Date of the Last Frost

 You can find your average date of last frost on the Farmer’s Almanac website.
-This date gives you an idea of when it will be safe to begin the process of preparing seedlings to transplant into the garden.
-You’ll use this as the date from which you back track as you determine when each seed should be planted.
+This date tells you when it will be safe to begin preparing seedlings to transplant into the garden.
+You’ll use this as the date you backtrack as you determine when each seed should be planted.

 Using the average date of last frost, plus typical planting dates for most veggies, you’ll now plan out your seed starting schedule.
 Read the seed packet for specific varieties to confirm that the typical dates provided on any seed starting schedule apply to that particular type.

-Once you know when each seed is to be planted, divide your seed packets into categories or put them in order in your storage bin so that each batch is ready to go.
+Once you know when each seed will be planted, divide your seed packets into categories or put them in order in your storage bin so that each batch is ready to go.

-Based on the number of vegetables you want to plant, you’ll need to layout a seed starting center of operations.
-You’ll need a light source, soil, potting supplies, and potentially a fan and watering can.
-For more on setting up your seed starting operation, visit our article on seed starting supplies.
 Your location will also need to be fairly warm.
-You can use a grow light near a furnace in your basement if it runs fairly consistently; another option is installing heat mats or a space heater in a section of your garage.
-If neither of those is an option, just create a smaller seed starting operation in the living area of your home, but keep the number of veggies you plant in check!
+If your basement furnace runs fairly consistently, you can use a grow light near it; another option is installing heat mats or a space heater in a section of your garage.
+If neither of those is an option, create a smaller seed-starting operation in the living area of your home, but keep the number of veggies you plant in check!

 STEP 5: Plant according to your schedule

-Now that you’ve got your seed starting schedule all planned out, follow it!
+Now that you’ve planned out your seed-starting schedule, follow it!
 Use our tips for planting seeds and caring for them to ensure good results.

 More Seed Starting Resources

-Be sure to check out the other articles in our seed starting series!
-Planting seeds can be a great, cost efficient way to support a big vegetable garden and we’ve provided all the resources you need to make it happen!
+Planting seeds can be a great, cost-efficient way to support a big vegetable garden, and we’ve provided all the resources you need to make it happen!

 Carrie Williams Howe is an educational leader by day and an aspiring homesteader by night and weekend.
 She lives on a small homestead in Vermont with her husband, two children, and a rambunctious border collie.
 She blogs about her family's homestead life at The Happy Hive.